rljacobson/rljacobson.github.io/content/posts/2024-12-02-edit-distance-optimizations.md

 if (start_j == 1) // This line seems to make no difference.
         row[0] = i;
 ```

+But this is exactly the kind of thing you should check yourself.

 ### Max and Min Functions